ianheggie-oaf/scraper_utils_ruby/README.md

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+NOTE: You need to use ruby 3.2.2 instead of 2.5.8 to release to OTP protected accounts.

 ## Contributing